Includes over 150 Guitar Lessons. Order today and learn Right! |

 Tuning the (D) or 4th string.

 Now that you have the A string matching the pitch of the A source, you're ready to move onto the D string.
-Of course the D or 4th string is directly below the A string.
-By fretting or placing your middle finger on the (fifth fret), A string then picking it, will sound the D note.
-This note should be held down and left to ring or sustain while adjusting the D or 4th string to match the tone.
-It may take a few times to match up, but remember to always match the tone while tightening, not while loosening.
+The D or 4th string is directly below the A string.
+By fretting or placing your middle finger on the (fifth fret) of the A string and picking it, you would be playing the D note.
+Look at the image below and find the D note on the 5th fret of the A string.
+This note should be held down and left to ring or sustain while adjusting the D or 4th string to match the D tone.
+It may take a few times to match up, but remember to always match the tone while tightening the string and not while loosening.

 Tuning the (G) or 3rd String.

 Now that you have the D string matching the A string at the 5th fret, we can move onto the G string.
 The G string is directly below the D string.
 By fretting or placing your middle finger on the D string fifth fret and picking the string, you sound the G note.
-Once again, let the sound ring out by holding your middle finger down while adjusting the G string to match the sound of the G note played at the fifth fret
+Once again, let the note ring out by holding your middle finger down while adjusting the G string to match the sound of the G note played at the fifth fret.
+Look at the image below and you can see the G note at the 5th fret of the D string.
+Play that G note and then adjust the G string to match that tone.

 Tuning the (B) or 2nd String.